-The Board of Directors held a total of six meetings during the fiscal year ended May 29, 2011.
-Each director attended at least 75% of all Board and applicable committee meetings during fiscal year 2011.
+The Board of Directors held a total of eight meetings during the fiscal year ended May 27, 2012.
+Each director attended at least 75% of all Board and applicable committee meetings during fiscal year 2012.
 The Board of Directors has an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee, each of which operates under a written charter approved by the Board of Directors.
-The Company has also formed a Technology Committee.
+The charter for each of the committees is available on the Company's website (http://landec.com).
+The Company also has a Technology Committee.
 It is our policy to encourage the members of the Board of Directors to attend the Company's annual meeting of stockholders.
-All directors, except Mr. Frank and Dr. Schneider, attended our 2010 annual meeting of stockholders.
+All directors attended our 2011 Annual Meeting of Stockholders.

 The Audit Committee currently consists of Mr. Halprin (Chairman), Dr. Bristow and Mr. Goldby, each of whom the Board of Directors has determined meets the current independence requirements of the Securities and Exchange Commission (the "SEC") and The Nasdaq Stock Market, Inc. ("NASDAQ").
 The Audit Committee assists the Board of Directors in its oversight of Company affairs relating to the quality and integrity of the Company's financial statements, the independent auditor's qualifications and independence, the performance of the Company's internal audit function and independent auditor, and the Company's compliance with legal and regulatory requirements.
-The Audit Committee is responsible for appointing, compensating, retaining and overseeing the Company's independent auditor, approving the services performed by the independent auditors and for reviewing and evaluating the Company's accounting principles and its system of internal accounting controls.
+The Audit Committee is responsible for appointing, compensating, retaining and overseeing the Company's independent auditor, approving the services performed by the independent auditors and reviewing and evaluating the Company's accounting principles and its system of internal accounting controls.
 Rules adopted by the SEC require us to disclose whether the Audit Committee includes at least one member who is an "audit committee financial expert," as that phrase is defined in SEC rules and regulations.
 The Board of Directors has determined that Mr. Halprin, Dr. Bristow and Mr. Goldby are "audit committee financial experts" within the meaning of applicable SEC rules and regulations.
-The Audit Committee held four meetings during fiscal year 2011.
+The Audit Committee held four meetings during fiscal year 2012.
 Please see the section entitled "Audit Committee Report" for further matters related to the Audit Committee.
+The Board has adopted a written charter for the Audit Committee.
+The charter is reviewed annually for changes, as appropriate, and was last amended in July 2006.

-The Compensation Committee currently consists of Mr. Hollis (Chairman), Dr. Schneider, Mr. Frank, and Mr. Tobin each of whom the Board of Directors has determined meets the current independence requirements of the SEC and NASDAQ.
-Dr. Schneider served as Chairman of the Compensation Committee until February 2011 when Mr. Hollis was elected as Chairman.
+The Compensation Committee currently consists of Mr. Hollis (Chairman), Mr. Frank, and Mr. Tobin each of whom the Board of Directors has determined meets the current independence requirements of the SEC and NASDAQ.
 The function of the Compensation Committee is to review and set the compensation of the Company's Chief Executive Officer and certain of the Company's most highly compensated officers, including salary, bonuses and other incentive plans, stock equity and other forms of compensation, to administer the Company's stock plans and approve stock equity awards, and to oversee the career development of senior management.
-The Compensation Committee held one meeting during fiscal year 2011.
-Please see the section entitled "Executive Compensation and Related Information" for further matters related to the Compensation Committee, including its report for the fiscal year ended May 29, 2011.
+The Compensation Committee held one meeting during fiscal year 2012.
+The Compensation Committee did not engage a compensation consultant during fiscal year 2012 to advise on compensation matters.
+Please see the section entitled "Executive Compensation and Related Information" for further matters related to the Compensation Committee, including its report for the fiscal year ended May 27, 2012.